-7.10.1 Savings Account Interest Income and Dividends \$50,000 or more
+7.10.1.
+Savings Account Interest Income and Dividends \$50,000 or more Acceptable methods of verification include, in this order:

 - 1. Account statements, passbooks, certificates of deposit, or HABC verification forms completed by the financial institution. - 2.
 Broker's statements showing value of stocks or bonds and the earnings credited the family.
 Earnings can be obtained from current newspaper quotations or oral broker's verification. - 3.
-IRS Form 1099 from the financial institution provided that HABC must adjust the information to project earnings expected for the next 12 months. - 7.10.2 Interest Income from Mortgages or Similar Arrangements \$50,000 or more
+IRS Form 1099 from the financial institution provided that HABC must adjust the information to project earnings expected for the next 12 months.

+7.10.2.Interest Income from Mortgages or Similar Arrangements \$50,000 or more